lmhoang45/Beauty-Scoring/README.md

 # Face classification and beauty scoring
 The project's aim is to build a human face classification model using Neural Network.
 The input face would be classified into one of the four classes: Asian Male - Asian Female - European Male - European Female.
-The model would then rate the face's beauty score in a value range of [1; 5] with 1 is the less beautifulness and 5 is highest.
+The model would then rate the face's beauty score in a value range of [1; 5] with 1 is the lowest beautifulness and 5 is highest.
 Code written in Python using Keras.
 The dataset used is the SCUT-FBP5500 Database (https://github.com/HCIILAB/SCUT-FBP5500-Database-Release)
 The trained model was uploaded under the name model_31_July.h5
 Run the file webcam.py and the program would automatically detect any face in front of the webcam (and draw a blue retangle around the face)